AnnieThonia/CustomerRFMProfiler/README.md

 # RFM-Analysis-_Customer-Segmentation-and-Profiling

-RFM analysis condenses customer information based on their recent purchase, frequency of purchases, and expenditures.
-This assists businesses in making informed decisions to enhance customer relationships and boost revenue within different customer segments.
+"The CustomerRFMProfiler repository focuses on RFM (Recency, Frequency, Monetary Value) analysis to condense customer information based on their recent purchases, frequency of purchases, and expenditures.
+The analysis, conducted using an Excel spreadsheet, aims to enhance customer relationships and boost revenue within different customer segments by providing businesses with valuable insights.
+The RFM metrics are defined as follows:

-1. Recency (R): This measures how recently a customer made a purchase, with more recent purchases receiving higher scores.
+Recency ®: Measures how recently a customer made a purchase, with more recent purchases receiving higher scores.
-2. Frequency (F): It assesses how often a customer makes purchases, with more frequent buyers getting higher scores.
+Frequency (F): Assesses how often a customer makes purchases, with more frequent buyers getting higher scores.
-3. Monetary Value (M): This evaluates how much money a customer spends on purchases, giving higher scores to those who spend more.
+Monetary Value (M): Evaluates how much money a customer spends on purchases, giving higher scores to those who spend more."

-The Analysis was conducted using an Excel spreadsheet.